exoplatform/cs/server/tomcat/patch/src/main/tomcat/EXO-README.txt

        Open a terminal, go to eXo-chatserver/bin and type the command:
          ./run.sh for using chat in portal
          ./run_demo.sh for using chat in csdemo
+   * If on provided chat-server have no run*.* file you can reference here http://wiki.exoplatform.org/xwiki/bin/view/CS/Install%20Guide#HLaunchthechatserverforcs2.0

 -) How to access the eXo Collaboration Suite